artiebits.com

 The key moment here is that each call to model must include all previous messages.
 Otherwise, LLM won’t remember what it just did, because LLMs are stateless.

-Now, let’s implement the Agent class and each method.
+Now, let’s implement the agent functions.

-const readline = require('readline');
+const readline = require("readline")

-const { Ollama } = require('ollama');
+const { Ollama } = require("ollama")

-constructor(getUserMessage, tools = [], model = 'gpt-oss:20b') {
+async function runAgent(getUserMessage, tools = [], model = "llama3-groq-tool-use:8b") {

-this.ollama = new Ollama({ host: 'http://localhost:11434' });
+const ollama = new Ollama({ host: "http://localhost:11434" })

-const conversation = [];
+const conversation = []

-console.log("Chat with GPT (use 'ctrl-c' to quit)");
+console.log("Chat with Agent (use 'ctrl-c' to quit)")

-let readUserInput = true;
+let readUserInput = true

 while (true) {